 Creating the Fastest Route with Circuit for Teams

-Once your addresses are in Circuit for Teams, you can either optimize for speed or you can customize your route.
-Sometimes it isn’t enough to have the fastest route possible, you need the fastest route possible that works for your customers.
-That’s when customization helps.
+Once your addresses are in Circuit for Teams, you can optimize for speed or customize your route.

 With Circuit, you can set priority stops, time windows, and average time per stop to meet customer needs and optimize for speed.
 Stops can be copied between routes for streamlined operations.

 Monitoring Routes in Progress and Sending Automatic Tracking Updates

-It also makes it easy for you to monitor routes in progress and make last-minute changes if necessary.
+It also makes it easy for you to monitor routes in progress and make last-minute tweaks if necessary.

 Collecting Proof of Delivery (POD)

-Both your business and the customer get a copy of the photo, along with a timestamp so they know where and when the delivery was made.
+Both your business and the customer get a copy of the photo, along with a timestamp, so they know the delivery time and location.

-But you’re likely going to want more security than that, especially if you’re delivering large quantities of goods or high-priced items.
+But you’ll likely want more security, especially if you’re delivering large quantities of goods or high-priced items.